-Description: Combined with a history of violent conflict, the greater Horn of Africa subregion has offered an enabling environment for violent extremism for more than a half century.
-CGCC and partners recently conducted a pilot demonstration project in coastal Kenya and Somaliland and produced this report, which offers insight into local perceptions of violent extremism and details an approach to countering the phenomenon based on key drivers identified by participating communities.
+Combined with a history of violent conflict, the greater Horn of Africa subregion has offered an enabling environment for violent extremism for more than a half century.
+The Global Center and partners recently conducted a pilot demonstration project in coastal Kenya and Somaliland and produced this report, which offers insight into local perceptions of violent extremism and details an approach to countering the phenomenon based on key drivers identified by participating communities.

-This report presents the findings of a pilot demonstration project conducted by CGCC to assess community attitudes towards violent extremism and the impact of international prevention programming undertaken in Kenya and Somaliland.
-This report seeks to provide insight into how local community members perceive relevant international actors and their interventions; how these community members perceive the extent and impact of violent extremism; and how relevant international actors are contributing or can best contribute to context-sensitive CVE programming in partnership with local communities.
+This report presents the findings of a pilot demonstration project conducted by the Global Center to assess community attitudes towards violent extremism and the impact of international prevention programming undertaken in Kenya and Somaliland.
+The report offers a series of recommendations on how relevant international actors can best contribute to context-sensitive CVE programming in partnership with local communities.